 - New York Medical College.
 First responders can receive a tuition discount of 40% on the advanced certificate in emergency management at New York Medical College.
 When they apply, they must provide a letter from their place of employment to prove they work there.

 - Saint Francis University.
-This Catholic university in Western Pennsylvania offers a 25% tuition discount to active, paid firefighters, police, and ambulance staff.
-This discount applies to all degrees in the Adult Degree & Continuing Studies program, both campus-based and online.
+This Catholic university in Western Pennsylvania offers a 25% tuition discount to paid active firefighters, police, and ambulance staff.
+This discount applies to all degrees in the Adult Degree and Continuing Studies program, both campus-based and online.
 There’s also a 35% discount on tuition for active volunteer firefighters and EMS staff.

 - Saint Louis University.
 At online-only Saint Louis University, active first responders pay a discounted tuition rate of $295 per credit hour toward a bachelor’s degree or certificate.
 This special rate applies to full-time, part-time, and volunteer law enforcement, firefighters, and emergency medical personnel.
 To get the discount, you must provide a copy of your current ID or credentials and a letter from your employer.
 There’s a similar discount for military members, including active-duty service members, reserve members, and honorably discharged veterans.